-Figure V presents the use of buprenorphine (including Suboxone[®]) and methadone in France since 1995.
-These data are based on sales and reimbursement figures, according to an assumed prescribed mean daily dose of 8 mg for buprenorphine (including Suboxone[®]) and 60 mg for methadone.
-Buprenorphine generics (introduced in France in 2006), and then Suboxone[®] (introduced in 2012) offset the decrease in Subutex[®] use observed since 2006.
-In 2015, the quantities of buprenorphine sold (by weight) were as follows: Subutex[®] 74%, generics 22% and Suboxone[®] 4% (versus 1% in 2012).
-The penetration rate of generics, is stabilising at 34% in 2015 (Assurance Maladie 2016).
-Within the scope of a substitution protocol, generics are prescribed at mean daily doses of approximately 3 mg less than the reference drugs, according to the results of the 2015 OPPIDUM survey (CEIP-Addictovigilance PACA-Corse 2016).
+Figure V presents the use of buprenorphine (including Suboxone®) and methadone in France since 1995.
+These data are based on sales and reimbursement figures, according to an assumed prescribed mean daily dose of 8 mg for buprenorphine (including Suboxone®) and 60 mg for methadone.
+Buprenorphine generics (introduced in France in 2006), and then Suboxone® (introduced in 2012) offset the decrease in Subutex® use observed since 2006.

+In 2016, the quantities of buprenorphine sold (by weight) were as follows: Subutex[®] 74%, generics 21% and Suboxone[®] 5% (versus 1% in 2012).